mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 > Did a lot of work even go into this?
 It takes all of 5 minutes to set up the world's 327482th ChatGPT wrapper claiming to be a brand new feature.
 It feels slapdash and easy for them to throw up and it's such an insult to the community.

-The current AI craze is just another way to elevate lazy engineers into positions of power just because they traded their integrity for giving into a trend.
+The current AI craze is just another way to elevate lazy engineers into positions of power, just because they traded their integrity for giving in to a trend.
 Wikipedians do not want this for their beloved encyclopedia.

 > This would do immediate and irreversible harm to our readers and to our reputation as a decently trustworthy and serious source.